-Re-usage and improper washing of underwear can make the vagina to produce a strong odour.
+Re-usage and improper washing of underwear can make the vagina produce a strong odour.

 Tight/unbreathable clothes and underwear

-Wearing tight leggings, pants and underwear can make the vagina produce and retain moisture which in turns makes the vaginal smell bad.
+Wearing tight leggings, pants and underwear can make the vagina produce and retain moisture which in turn makes the vaginal smell bad.

 The skin around the vagina is prone to sweating.